 Clear metric ownership at every level

-Organizations that succeed treat operational excellence as a management system, not a project.
+Organizations that succeed treat their operational excellence model as a management system, not a project.

 Tools are deployed without leadership behavior change